 At the hearing, you will appear in front of the judge.
 The other parent may be present, and he or she may have a lawyer present.
 The judge will ask you and your spouse some questions about your complaint and motions.

 You may be asked to meet with a trained court staff person who will try to help you and the other parent come to an agreement.
 You may also be referred to other types of “alternative dispute resolution.”
 There may be mediators or conciliators at the courthouse who volunteer to assist you and the other parent come to an agreement.
-Most custody and visitation disputes are resolved by an agreement between the parents.
+Most custody and parenting time disputes are resolved by an agreement between the parents.
 If you do reach an agreement, the judge will review it and make it a court order if he or she agrees that it is “in the best interests of the child.”

 - Note: You are not required to reach an agreement with the other parent.
 If you are afraid of the other parent, or if you are seeking (or have) a 209A abuse prevention order (restraining order) against the other parent, you do not have to meet in the same room as the other parent.
 Make sure you notify the court staff (in the courtroom or in the “Probation” office) as soon as you arrive in court that you do not wish to meet with the other parent.

 If you need a custody order right away, you can file a Motion for Temporary Orders.
 This is a way to get a temporary order of custody while you wait for your case to work its way through the court system.
-For example, you may want to ask the court to determine temporary custody, set up a visitation schedule or decide on child support.
+For example, you may want to ask the court to determine temporary custody, set up a parenting time schedule or decide on child support.
 Generally, you can file a motion at the same time you file your complaint, or before the court makes its final judgment.

 To file a Motion for Temporary Orders, you must file: